 What Makes a Properly-Structured MCA

-A well-drafted MCA contract — the kind every lender on The Broker Shop network uses — includes these key features:
+A well-drafted MCA contract — the kind every funder on The Broker Shop network uses — includes these key features:

 - Reconciliation clause: the daily remit can adjust if revenue dips.
 This is the flexibility built into the product.